Skip to main content

 97%

-• The soundtrack is exceptional, enhancing the overall atmosphere and emotional impact of the narrative.
+• The soundtrack is exceptional, enhancing the emotional impact of the story and complementing the beautiful art.

-• The game is linear with no choices, which may disappoint players looking for interactive elements.
+• The story is linear with no choices or alternate endings, which may disappoint players looking for interactive gameplay.

 • story